How to Apply

 After the Office of Admission has received your Confidential Statement of Financial Support Form showing sufficient funds, we will issue you an I-20 Certificate of Eligibility.
 The Office of International Services will be in touch with you regarding all immigration-related information.

 While certain types of financial aid are limited to U.S. citizens, international applicants may be eligible for some financial assistance based on a review of academic qualifications, financial need and availability of student aid resources.

-Discuss your financial aid options with MCU’s Office of Financial Aid to determine if you qualify for merit or need-based scholarships, grants or loans.
+Discuss your financial aid options with MCU’s Office of Student Financial Services to determine if you qualify for merit or need-based scholarships, grants or loans.